terminaldweller/lclip/README.md

    --tmux_clip_cmd <tmux_clip_cmd>
-                         the command used to get the tmux paste-buffer content (default: tmux show-buffer) --db_path <db_path>   path to the db location,currently :memory: and ''(empty) is not supported (default: /dev/shm/lclipd)
+                         the command used to get the tmux paste-buffer content (default: tmux show-buffer) --db_path <db_path>   path to the db location,currently :memory: and ''(empty) is not supported (default: /dev/shm/lclipd) --sql_file <sql_file> path to the file containing a sql file that will be executed about lclip starting every time (default: )
 ```

 ## Supported OSes